ewancoder/modem-manager/usage.rst

    Search does not work incrementally: it just highlights all found matches so you can see them distinctly.

-But before you actually use program, you may wish to setup it for your demands.
-To do so, go to **"Settings"** tab at the top left corner.
-If you wish to skip settings chapter, go to :ref:`Updating firmware` section.

 .. _queue:

 Using queue